Tax Saver Benefit (TSB)

 Claim Filing Deadlines

-For the TSB Healthcare Reimbursement Account, all claims must be incurred between January 1 (or initial date of eligibility) and December 31 and must be submitted to Nyhart no later than February 28 following the end of the plan year.
+For TSB Healthcare accounts, all claims must be incurred between January 1 (or the initial date of eligibility) and December 31.
+Claims must be submitted to Nyhart no later than February 28 of the following year.

-For the TSB Dependent Care Reimbursement Account, all claims must be incurred between January 1 (or initial date of eligibility) and December 31 and must be submitted to Nyhart no later than April 15 following the end of the plan year.
+For TSB Dependent Care accounts, all claims must be incurred between January 1 (or the initial date of eligibility) and March 15 of the following year.
+Claims must be submitted to Nyhart no later than April 15 of the following year.
+(See the Grace Period FAQ for details.)

 Can I enroll in both the TSB Healthcare Account and the HSA?